new-black/Assertive/README.md

 ### Exception handling

+Assertive has special handling of certain common exceptions that occur when writing tests, providing immediate feedback on what caused the exception without having to attach the debugger.

 #### NullReferenceExceptions

 When a NullReferenceException occurs somewhere within your assertion (because the thing you thought wasn't going to be `null` was in fact `null`) Assertive will try to find the cause of that exception by looking at what you dereferenced and what part of that was `null` or returned `null`.